nixnmtm/Puzzle_Scanning/README.md

                             - queue --> exlcusive = True
              should be maintained in both Producer and Consumer ```

-2. Locally, retrieve all device informations using HWInfo API.(http://40.74.91.221/Nixon/VNet_APIs/blob/master/HWInfo.py)
+2. Locally, retrieve the pci information from hwinfo.py.
-3. Publish it back to edge server using the same connection through unique route key.(device_scan.py, server_scan.py, PZLUtils.py)
+3. Publish it back to edge server using the same connection through unique route key.

        ``` Work Queue mechanism - queue_name = 'hwinfo_queue'
                                 - durable = True ```

+# Server Side:

-5. GET MES data from device_info API and compare with HWInfo data.
+5. GET MES data from device_info API and compare with local pci data.
-6. POST notifications to notifications API.
+6. POST compared response/log to deviceScan API.
-7. POST compared response/log to deviceScan API.
+7. If any internal error or complete success, POST it to notifications API.
-8. Check if all macs passed the scan, then result is "Pass" and send to Pair API.
+8. Check if all macs passed the scan, then the device result is "Pass" and send to Pair API.

 ### **Dependencies:**